 First of all, I’d like to mention that I’m no expert on this topic at all, I’m just a person who has found themselves confronting circumstances that I have never had to deal with before and I’m just trying to make sense of it all.
-I’m just a lay person sharing information I discovered because of what I was going through in my marriage.
-Like I said previously, I decided to do some research on the topic after learning that my husband was a narcissist and these are some of the information that I discovered on the internet.
+I’m just a lay person sharing information I discovered because of what I was going through in my family.
+Like I said previously, I decided to do some research on the topic after learning that my family member was a narcissist and these are some of the information that I discovered on the internet.

 The term ‘Narcissism’ and ‘Narcissistic Personality Disorder (NPD)’has been used by psychologists to describe someone with an extreme preoccupation with satisfying self/ selfishness/self gratification.
 According to experts most sufferers of NPD are men, but women suffer from it also.